derhansen/form_crshield/README.md

 ## What is it?

-Form challenge/response spam shield is a TYPO3 extension to prevent automated form submissions in TYPO3 form extension.
+Form challenge/response spambot shield is a TYPO3 extension to prevent automated form submissions in TYPO3 form extension.

 ## How does it work?